 Home Inspection Costs

 In my experience, most of the home inspectors I have run across charge anywhere from $350 to $550 on “typical” condos and detached homes.
 How much a home inspection costs can sometimes exceed $1000 on larger and more complex homes.
-Overall square footage, number of rooms, age of construction, foundation type, etc. can all effect your home inspection costs.
+Overall square footage, number of rooms, age of construction, foundation type, etc. can all affect your home inspection costs.
 It can be worth getting quotes from two or three reputable home inspection companies to make sure you have a good sense of pricing for home inspections in your local market.

 What to Look For When Hiring a Home Inspector

 As with any service, the value of your inspection varies.
 I have seen some home inspections with no photos and only a cursory written summary of the property.
-I have also seen home inspection reports with 100+ pages and dozens of photos to clearly documents defects or areas of concern.
+I have also seen home inspection reports with 100+ pages and dozens of photos to clearly document defects or areas of concern.
 Your real estate agent will likely be able to recommend one or more home inspectors for you.
 If you get the sense your agent is overly invested in you buying that specific home you are in escrow on, you may also wish to seek out a reputable home inspector independent of your agent.
-No matter who you are considering, I highly recommend reading their online reviews and getting basic information on how long they have been in the business, and what, if any, construction or trade-related experience they had prior to becoming a home inspector.
+No matter whom you are considering, I highly recommend reading their online reviews and getting basic information on how long they have been in the business, and what, if any, construction or trade-related experience they had prior to becoming a home inspector.

 Professional Home Inspections – It’s About Awareness and Minimizing Costly Surprises